The Brotherhood (film series): Release

 The films in The Brotherhood series have all been released as straight to home video films.
 The first film, The Brotherhood, was released in 2001 as a Blockbuster Video exclusive.
-DeCoteau has stated that the first film did well in rental sales at Blockbuster, as it "it had a great box, it had a great concept, and it was basically supplying a market that was underserved."
+DeCoteau has stated that the first film did well in rental sales at Blockbuster, as "it had a great box, it had a great concept, and it was basically supplying a market that was underserved."
 The first film was released in the United Kingdom as I've Been Watching You and it, along with the other films in the series, went on to air on Sky TV.

 Five additional films were released in The Brotherhood series, bringing the total to six films as of 2010.

 Themes

 Films in The Brotherhood series heavily feature themes of homosexuality and homoeroticism.
 Per Darren Elliott-Smith, the first film in The Brotherhood series was one of three DeCoteau films that fell into the reactionary "coming out" narrative where "the 'Newcomer' can be read as a sexually confused individual who is attracted by the erotic allure of the 'Monster group' who are coded as queer".

 Writers for Bloody Disgusting have drawn comparisons between the series and the 2006 film The Covenant, stating that both heavily feature homoeroticism and that "their power lies in subverting the traditional male gaze associated with horror films and, as a result, objectifying the male bodies for the audience’s viewing pleasure".